lappang-cheung/storeit/README.md

-# Collaborative Document Application
+# RealTime Storage Management System

 This is a storage management system similar to Google Drive.
 The application is built using Next.js v15, TypeScript, TailwindCSS, AppWrite & Shadcn/UI.
+The purpose of the project was to relearn NextJs and TypeScript, as I have not touched a React production project since the 2020 transition into the Vue/Nuxt framework.

 ## Features